Red Raiders battling No. 13 Kansas State on the road - NewsBreak

 Lubbock Fire Rescue responding to apartment complex near downtown

-LUBBOCK, Texas (KCBD) - Lubbock Fire Rescue is responding to a structure fire at the Riverstone Apartments near downtown Lubbock after receiving reports of multiple units on fire.
+LUBBOCK, Texas (KCBD) - Lubbock Fire Rescue is responding to the Riverstone Apartments near downtown Lubbock after receiving reports of multiple units on fire.
 LFR received the call around 6:40 p.m.
-We are unable to confirm at this time if multiple units are indeed on fire,...
+We are unable to confirm at this time if multiple units are indeed on fire, or if any injuries...

 First Alert Weather Day: Winter Storm!